 - Provide students opportunities to network in Implementation Science

 - Help students identify careers in Implementation Science

 ILPH operates on the values of kinship, compassion, culture, and humility to create a space for Indigenous students working in public health to network, support, and collaborate with one another.
 ILPH hopes to grow the Indigenous alumni network, facilitate professional development, and inform research and practice that occurs in and/or in regard to Indigenous communities locally and globally.

 The Neighborhood Health Project provides an educational opportunity for Yale health professions students to offer basic health screenings to low-income residents of New Haven, CT.
 Our services, which are located at a neighborhood food pantry, include patient interviews, blood pressure and blood glucose checks, BMI assessments and healthcare referrals.

 The mission of the New Haven PAWS Project is to emphasize health equity by providing immediate solutions to foot health among those experiencing homelessness in New Haven.
 The PAWS Project engages the greater Yale community in events centered around foot health including foot washing services and shoe, sock, and hygiene kit giveaways.

 - Out in Public

-Out in Public seeks to promote diversity and awareness at Yale School of Public Health by providing a platform for students to advocate for the needs and concerns of lesbian, gay, bisexual, transgender, and queer (LGBTQ) community members at YSPH and beyond, by creating a personal and professional network for the LGBTQ community, and by organizing social and academic events aimed at fostering a sense of community at YSPH.
+Out in Public seeks to promote diversity and awareness at Yale School of Public Health by providing a platform for students to advocate for the needs and concerns of the lesbian, gay, bisexual, transgender, and queer (LGBTQ) community at YSPH and beyond, by creating a personal and professional network for the LGBTQIA+ community, and by organizing social and academic events aimed at fostering a sense of community at YSPH.